4bb4/implot-rs/README.md

 ```
 implot = { git = "https://github.com/4bb4/implot-rs/", rev = "your_favourite_commit" }
 ```
-This is a work in progress.
-See the "Status" section below for notes on what is already built.
+The bindings are currently based on ImPlot version 0.7.
+See the status section below for detailed information on implementation status.

 ![demo](demo.png)